-The point of an experiment is to help the experimenter define the relationship between two parts of a natural process or reaction.
-The factors that can change value during an experiment or between experiments, such as water temperature, are called variables, while those that stay the same, such as acceleration due to gravity at a certain location, are called constants.
+The point of an experiment is to help define the cause and effect relationships between components of a natural process or reaction.
+The factors that can change value during an experiment or between experiments, such as water temperature, are called scientific variables, while those that stay the same, such as acceleration due to gravity at a certain location, are called constants.

 The independent variable in an experiment is the variable whose value the scientist systematically changes in order to see what effect the changes have.
 A well-designed experiment has only one independent variable in order to maintain a fair test.
 If the experimenter were to change two or more variables, it would be harder to explain what caused the changes in the experimental results.
 For example, someone trying to find how quickly water boils could alter the volume of water or the heating temperature, but not both.

-A dependent variable is what the experimenter observes to find the effect of systematically varying the independent variable.
+A dependent variable – sometimes called a responding variable – is what the experimenter observes to find the effect of systematically varying the independent variable.
 While an experiment may have multiple dependent variables, it is often wisest to focus the experiment on one dependent variable so that the relationship between it and the independent variable can be clearly isolated.
 For example, an experiment could examine how much sugar can dissolve in a set volume of water at various temperatures.
 The experimenter systematically alters temperature (independent variable) to see its effect on the quantity of dissolved sugar (dependent variable).

 About the Author